 At the close of World War II, Erna Heinrichs and her siblings fled Romania in the arms of their parents.
 The family boarded a cattle ship with only the clothing on their backs, seeking freedom in America.
 As they approached their new shores, the children pointed out the Statue of Liberty and Ellis Island, a sight they would never forget.
 Erna and her family soon made their way to Wisconsin, settling in Mazomanie by April.
 They hoed cabbage over the summer for 25 cents an hour and by September, with the help of community minded people tutoring them, the children entered school speaking good English.

 "Erna wasn't a wealthy woman, but she worked hard, saved her money and was generous with what she had."
-Erna's generosity lives on with her decision to include Wisconsin Public Television in her will.
+Erna's generosity lives on with her decision to include PBS Wisconsin in her will.

 For information on planned giving, wills, bequests and trusts, please contact Aimee Granger at 608-265-0723 or email@example.com.